See pictures from The One Big Multicultural Festival

 You may also want to watch:

-The festival also featured Bengali and Indian singer Joyita Chowdhury, a regular on Bangladeshi TV channels and Radio Rajasthan, the Heritage Brass Band and singer, Shorif, who has appeared in UK talent shows.
+The festival also featured Bengali and Indian singer Joyita Chowdhury, a regular on Bangladeshi TV channels and Radio Rajasthan and the Heritage Brass Band and singer, Shorif, who has appeared in UK talent shows.

-Mrs Begum was delighted with the event and keen to look forward to future events.
+Mrs Begum was delighted with the event and keen to look ahead to future festivals.